fullstackdb/ionic-app/README.md

 After instalation dependencies, run following command in your command line:

 ```
-ionic start mySuperApp super
+ionic start myApp super
 ```

-where mySuperApp - name of your app
+where myApp - name of your app

 In command line you will see instruction for next steps.